Codertweet/Walmart-Sales-Visualization/README.md

 From bar plots and line graphs to distribution charts, our visual analysis highlights seasonal patterns, sales fluctuations, and growth opportunities across departments and time periods.
 The project culminates in building a predictive model that forecasts weekly sales, enabling smarter business decisions and forward-looking strategies.
 Whether you're a data analyst, business strategist, or ML enthusiast, this project offers a hands-on journey through visual storytelling and sales forecasting.

-Project Tasks
+## Project Tasks

-1

    1. Introduction

-Task 0: Get Started
+      * Get Started

-Task 1: Import Libraries and Modules
+      * Import Libraries and Modules

-Task 2: Load the Datasets
+      * Load the Datasets

-2

    2. Data Transformation

-Task 3: Handle Missing Values
+      * Handle Missing Values

 Task 4: Merge the Datasets